unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Element: form

-This element represents a specific `form` element which defines the layout of a particular hardware form.
+This element contains a specific `form` element which defines the layout of a particular hardware form.

 > *Note:* Most keyboards will not need to use this element directly, and the CLDR repository will not accept keyboards which define a custom `form` element.
 This element is provided for two reasons: